Live in beta · 120 modules in the gate

 node-version: 20

-- run: npx gatetest --suite full --reporter sarif
+- run: npx @gatetest/cli --suite full --reporter sarif

 # NOTE: do NOT add continue-on-error: true here